Aerial root: Propagative roots

-Aerial root pumping and physiology
+Pumping and physiology

 Aerial roots may receive water and nutrient intake from the air.
 There are many types of aerial roots; some, such as mangrove, are used for aeration and not for water absorption.
 In other cases, they are used mainly for structure, and in order to reach the surface.
 Many plants rely on the leaf system for gathering the water into pockets, or onto scales.
 These roots function as terrestrial roots do.

 Most aerial roots directly absorb the moisture from fog or humid air.

 Some surprising results in studies on aerial roots of orchids show that the velamen (the white spongy envelope of the aerial roots), are actually totally waterproof, preventing water loss but not allowing any water in.
 Once reaching and touching a surface, the velamen is not produced in the contact area, allowing the root to absorb water like terrestrial roots.

 Many other epiphytes - non-parasitic or semi-parasitic plants living on the surface of other plants - have developed cups and scales that gather rainwater or dew.
 The aerial roots in this case work as regular surface roots.
 There are also several types of roots, creating a cushion where a high humidity is retained.

 Some of the aerial roots, especially in the genus Tillandsia, have a physiology that collects water from humidity, and absorbs it directly.

 In the Sierra Mixe (named after the geographical area) variety of maize, aerial roots produce a sweet mucus that supports nitrogen fixing bacteria, which supply 30–80 percent of the plant's nitrogen needs.

-Aerial roots on houseplants
+On houseplants

-Many plants that are commonly grown indoors can develop aerial roots, such as Monstera Deliciosa, Pothos (Epipremnum aureum), Rubber Tree (Ficus elastica), Fiddle Leaf Fig (Ficus lyrata), Thaumatophyllum bipinnatifidum, many philodendrons and succulents such as Echeveria.
+Many plants that are commonly grown indoors can develop aerial roots, such as Monstera deliciosa, Pothos (Epipremnum aureum), Rubber Tree (Ficus elastica), Fiddle Leaf Fig (Ficus lyrata), Thaumatophyllum bipinnatifidum, many Philodendron and succulents such as Echeveria.

 Aerial roots on houseplants do not serve as much of a purpose as on outdoor plants, as there is no rain indoors and indoor humidity is often low due to A/C and heating systems.
 However, studies have shown that increasing indoor humidity can result in houseplant aerial roots growing longer in length, resulting in lower levels of transpiration and more efficient intake of nitrogen than aroid houseplants grown in standard indoor humidity.
 Aerial roots on houseplant cuttings increase the chances of successful propagation.

 The presence of aerial roots is not an indicator of plant health.
-If a plant doesn't have aerial roots, that is no reason for concern.
+If a plant does not have aerial roots, that is no reason for concern.